 Experienced virtual assistants are familiar with the tools of the trade — more than that, they're continually learning, training, and keeping up with the fast pace of tech.

 You don't need to be familiar with a bunch of tools, but they do.
-Ideally, you're looking for candidates who 1) have at the very least a working knowledge of a VAs toolkit, or 2) the capacity to self-teach.
+Ideally, you're looking for candidates who have at the very least a working knowledge of a VAs toolkit, such as being comfortable using project management tools, or the capacity to self-teach quickly.

 7. “Can you list 1-3 people you’ve worked with and tell me how they will rate you from 1-10?”

 If your candidate has a good track record, they'll be happy to tell you all about it.
-This question is your opportunity to understand how your VAs perform with a team or manager.
-The question works even if you're interviewing someone who’s applying for their first virtual assistant job.
+This question is your opportunity to understand how your VAs perform with a team, a manager, and even with difficult team members.
+The question works even if you're interviewing someone who's applying for their first virtual assistant job.

 You're looking for at least a rating of 8 and above.
 6 and below may shed some doubt on the quality of their work, while ratings of 7 may reveal a so-so performance.